Why Being a Food Cop Can Make Your Partner Fat

 Try to see things from your partner's point of view

-Most food cops really believe they’re protecting you and acting out of love.
-It can be hard for them to understand why their actions are backfiring because they’re typically coming from a desire to help you rather than control you.
+Most food cops really believe they're protecting you and acting out of love.
+It can be hard for them to understand why their actions are backfiring because they're typically coming from a desire to help you rather than control you.
+Explain how you feelInstead of holding it in, venting to someone else, or carrying on unhealthy habits in secret, explain how you feel and be specific.
+Your partner may be truly surprised to hear you say "you make me feel like I'm always doing something wrong."

 Tell your partner what you're willing to do